Mass limits of the extremely fast-spinning white dwarf CTCV J2056-3014

-\subsection{Hartle's Stellar Rotation Formalism}
+\subsection{Hartle's stellar rotation formalism}

 The structure of WDs is governed by hydrostatic equilibrium, where gravity is balanced by the outward pressure generated by a relativistic electron gas.
-Recently, it has been noted that contributions from general relativity ought to be taken into account when modeling the structure of WDs~\citep[see][]{boshkayev_maximum_2013,otoniel_effects_2017}.
-The Tolman-Oppenheimer-Volkoff (TOV) equation describes the structure of non-rotating stellar objects and, in particular, determines the radii and masses of such objects.
-However, in order to account for rotational effects, Einstein's field equations need to be solved for a metric which accounts for rotational deformation and the dragging of local inertial frames~\citep[see][]{1967ApJ...150.1005H,1968ApJ...153..807H,Friedman1986}.
+Recently, it has been noted that contributions from general relativity ought to be taken into account when modeling the structure of WDs~\citep[see][]{boshkayev_maximum_2013}.
+The Tolman-Oppenheimer-Volkoff equation describes the structure of nonrotating stellar objects and, in particular, determines the radii and masses of such objects.
+However, in order to account for rotational effects, Einstein's field equations need to be solved for a metric that accounts for rotational deformation and the dragging of local inertial frames~\citep[see][]{1967ApJ...150.1005H,1968ApJ...153..807H,Friedman1986}.
 Such a metric is given by

-where the metric functions $\nu$, $\psi$, $\mu$, $\lambda$ and the frame dragging frequency, $\omega$, depend on the radial coordinate $r$, the polar angle $\theta$, and implicitly on the star's rotational frequency $\Omega$~\citep[see][for details]{Friedman1986,weber_pulsars_1999}.
-The latter is taken to be in the range of $0 \leq \Omega \leq \Omega_K$, where $\Omega_K$ $(=2\pi/ P_{K})$ denotes the Kepler (mass-shedding) frequency, which terminates stable rotation. $\Omega_K$ sets an absolute upper limit on rapid rotation.
-The Kepler frequency is to be computed self-consistently, together with Einstein's field equations for the metric functions, from
+where the metric functions $\nu$, $\psi$, $\mu$, and $\lambda$ and the frame dragging frequency ($\omega$) depend on the radial coordinate ($r$), the polar angle ($\theta$), and, implicitly, the star's rotational frequency ($\Omega$; see \citealt{Friedman1986,weber_pulsars_1999} for details).
+Thus, we performed a 2D calculation where the rotational star deformation is described by the polar angle ($\theta$), and the compact objects are symmetric around the axis of rotation.
+The $\Omega$ is taken to be in the range of $0 \leq \Omega \leq \Omega_K$, where $\Omega_K$ $(=2\pi/ P_{K})$ denotes the Kepler (mass-shedding) frequency, which terminates stable rotation.
+The $\Omega_K$ sets an absolute upper limit on rapid rotation.
+The Kepler frequency must be computed self-consistently, together with Einstein's field equations for the metric functions, from

-where the primes denote partial derivatives of the metric functions with respect to the radial coordinate~\citep[][]{1991ApJ...373..579W,1992ApJ...390..541W,PhysRevD.50.3836,weber_pulsars_1999}.
-Hartle's perturbative treatment of compact objects leads to results that are in good agreement with those obtained by an numerically exact treatment of Einstein's field equations.
-This is particularly the case for the mass increase due to rapid rotation and the value of the Kepler frequency~\cite[][]{1992ApJ...390..541W}.
+where the primes denote partial derivatives of the metric functions with respect to the radial coordinate~\citep[][]{1992ApJ...390..541W,PhysRevD.50.3836}.
+Hartle's perturbative treatment of compact objects leads to results that are in good agreement with those obtained by a numerically exact treatment of Einstein's field equations.
+This is particularly the case for the mass increase due to rapid rotation at the Kepler frequency~\cite[][]{1992ApJ...390..541W}.

-\subsection{Pycnonuclear Fusion Reactions}
+\subsection{Pycnonuclear fusion reactions}